-When compared specifically to tax incentives versus grants, the major business facility tax credit's economic benefits fare better.
-Its economic benefits are higher than those of almost all other tax incentives (the exception being the data center exemption), primarily because it requires job creation, whereas other tax incentives typically do not.
-However, its economic benefits are lower than those of most grants.
+The major business facility job tax credit's economic benefits are moderate primarily because they are higher than those of almost all other tax incentives (the exception being the data center exemption) evaluated so far in this series.
+They fare better than other tax incentives primarily because the major business facility job tax credit requires job creation, whereas other tax incentives typically do not.
+However, the tax credits' economic benefits are lower than those of most grants.
 A key reason is because the tax credit is estimated to induce less than 1 percent of the economic activity of its recipients, according to a scale developed based on incentive activity across the nation (Bartik 2018b).
 This estimate is lower than the estimated business activity induced by many other grants evaluated in this series because the credit amount is much lower (\$1,000 per job) than the average grant award (\$4,000 per job).

-The return in state revenue for every \$1 spent on the major business facility job tax credit is low compared to the returns in state revenue for other incentives.
+The return in state revenue for every \$1 spent on the major business facility job tax credit is low compared with the returns in state revenue for other incentives.
 As with economic benefits, the estimated return in state revenue is higher than the estimated returns for many tax incentives but lower than returns for many grant programs.

-Several changes would improve the major business facility job tax credit; otherwise it should be allowed to expire tter deredit had ons on mpanies, The major business facility job tax credit could be modified to better incorporate.
+Several changes would improve the major business facility job tax credit; otherwise it should be allowed to expire